Free South Dakota Arrests, Criminal Records & Probation Search

 Court records can be accessed either through:

 1. In-Person—Requesters can visit the court of concern and submit a record request to the clerk of the court.
-Citizens may also obtain details of court records from the State Supreme Court Building located:
+Citizens may also obtain details of court records from the State Supreme Court Building located at:

 • South Dakota Supreme Court